MileHacker Logo

 Alert

-It is a good idea to inform your accommodation about your itinerary, especially if you plan to visit areas like the Old Medina late in the evening.
+It is a good idea to inform your accommodation about your itinerary, especially if you plan to visit regions such as the Old Medina late in the evening.